romildodcm/control-esp32-with-telegram-bot/README.md

 In this example, I used an ESP32-Cam board that has an internal led on GPIO 4 and I add an external led on GPIO 2 to test the blink.
 ![ESP32-Cam Board](ESP32-CAM-Pinout-AI-thinker-1280x720.jpg)

-When an authorized user sends /bot command, the ESP32 returns a message with the available commands, if type any commando, will execute the action and reply.
+When an authorized user sends /bot command, the ESP32 returns a message with the available commands, if type any command, will execute the action and reply.
 If an unauthorized user sends a command, the bot reply "unauthorized user".

 ![](bot-telegram.png)